-During operation, the main effects likely to arise on birds will be from disturbance along the proposed Greenway from cyclists and pedestrians.
-However, the influence of such disturbance (i.e. the distance at which disturbance effects disrupt bird behaviour or activities) will be based upon a number of influencing factors, including species, weather and tide conditions and the exact nature of the disturbance event.
-A literature review conducted to inform route design and the current evaluation indicated that there are studies where human recreational activities have disturbed wintering shorebirds (e.g. Liley et al., 2011).
-However, the critical factor in evaluating potential disturbance events on wintering shorebirds, particularly in relation to a site designated for their conservation (such as the Boyne Estuary SPA in this case), is to determine first the scale and extent of bird usage (if present) and then if disturbance sources have the potential for significant effects on the conservation status of priority species which occur.
+During operation, the main effects likely to arise on birds will be from disturbance (e.g. visual, noise) along the proposed Greenway from cyclists and pedestrians.
+The influence of such disturbance (i.e. the distance at which disturbance sources disrupt bird behaviour or activities) will be based upon a number of influencing factors, including species, weather and tide conditions and the exact nature of the disturbance event.
+Detailed assessment of impacts on designated bird populations of European sites during the operation of the proposed development is provided within the NIS report for the project.